echo-lab/assets/Writing/AcademicWriting.md

   - novelty - how we are different from other works.
   - significance - but people care about this problem.
 - Method
-  - what we did ; e.g. build a system
+  - what we did, e.g., build a system
-  - how we validated our claim ; e.g.  validate the system with a user study
+  - how we validated our claim, e.g.,  validate the system with a user study
 - Result
 - Discussion  (after your work)
   - causal inference
   - before vs. after  ( mirrored Related works)
 - (Limitation)
-  - Frame every limitation you have as (a) yes a possible weakness, (b) not actually a large problem, and (c) an opportunity for future work.
+  - Frame every limitation you have as (a) yes, a possible weakness, (b) not actually a large problem, and (c) an opportunity for future work.
 (Credit: Jacob Thebault-Spieker)
   - Think of the limitation section like the last diss battle in 8 Miles (you diss yourself so your opponent has nothing to say but claim that you are still cool even with all the flaws.) https://www.youtube.com/watch?v=C7UQHgZZAfU
 - (Future Work)
-- Conclusion --> 3 minute version of your paper
+- Conclusion --> 3-minute version of your paper
   - summarize result

-# Research Quetions (or equivalent)
+# Research Questions (or equivalent)
 - Research questions are essential.
 I know you can see lots of paper that RQs are skipped, but that does not mean you're fine without it.
 - Reading good RQs can help readers expect what the research contribution will be (knowledge, what we get to know more about the world if we complete the study), guess how they are going to accomplish the goal (methods), and understand what the impact will be (significance/purpose/problem).
-- Make sure that your RQs are not centered around tools - becuase we can.. (e.g., because we now have Hololens 2 - what an awesome device that we should all study).
+- Make sure that your RQs are not centered around tools - because we can.. (e.g., because we now have Hololens 2 - what an awesome device that we should all study).
 Make it for puprpose.

 # Tense

 - (Past tense)
   - when describing what people have done in the past.
-  - when describing what you did in your method (implementation / user study)
+  - when describing what you did in your method (implementation/user study)
 - (Future tense)
   - Nope.
 No future tense is used in academic writing unless it is a proposal.
-Not even for a future work.
+Not even for future work.
 (Say we "plan to") unless you are 100% sure that you "will" do it, which cannot be true.
 - (Present perfect tense)
   - When you want to say what people "have done".
 This means that there is a body of work that multiple researchers worked on the topic that you describe.
 - (Present tense)